codymar7in/Network-File-Shares-and-Permissions/README.md

 </p>

 <h1>Network File Shares and Permissions</h1>
-In this tutorial, going off On-premises Active Directory Deployed in the Cloud (Azure) [https://github.com/JacobVillagomez2077/Configuring-On-premises-Active-Directory-within-Azure-VMs] we will create Network files and share permissions between them. <br />
+In this tutorial, going off Active Directory Deployed in Azure [https://github.com/codymar7in/Active-Directory-Configuration-] we will create Network files and share permissions between them. <br />

 <h2>Environments and Technologies Used</h2>